CEA-MetroCarac/PySSPFM/doc/README.md

 ### VI.2) - Best loop

 <p align="justify" width="100%">
 The nanoloops data is extracted from the files within the corresponding <code>txt_loops</code> directory, and a <code>MultiLoop</code> object is instantiated for each file.
-Subsequently, the amplitude and phase data are divided by the quality factor, calibrated ex-situ, and the amplitude and phase values at the first measurement point are extracted.
+Subsequently, with the <code>treat_loop</code> function of the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop/analysis.py">utils/nanoloop/analysis</a></code> script the amplitude and phase data are divided by the quality factor, calibrated ex-situ, and the amplitude and phase values at the first measurement point are extracted.
 These form two of the mapped piezo-ferroelectric properties, corresponding to the electrical polarization of the pristine state of the film.
 </p>

 <p align="justify" width="100%">
-There are three distinct measurement processing modes, each involving the extraction of a 'best loop' using the <code>find_best_loop</code> function from the <code><a href=https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/hyst_to_map/analysis.py">utils/hyst_to_map/analysis</a></code> script: <br>
+There are three distinct measurement processing modes, each involving the extraction of a <code>best_loop</code> using the <code>find_best_loop</code> function from the <code><a href=https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/hyst_to_map/analysis.py">utils/hyst_to_map/analysis</a></code> script: <br>
 &#8226 <code>'multi_loop'</code>: Measurements are conducted in Off Field, and various reading voltage values are applied.
 This mode corresponds to the cKPFM mode introduced by N. Balke and his colleagues (INSERT REFERENCE).
 All loops are fitted using the <code>Hysteresis</code> object, and the best loop is the one that minimizes the vertical offset associated with the electrostatic component in Off Field. <br>
 &#8226 <code>'mean_loop'</code>: Measurements are conducted in Off Field with a single reading voltage value, often set at 0 volts.
 The best loop is the average of all the loops, determined through the creation of the <code>MeanLoop</code> object. <br>
 &#8226 <code>'on_field'</code>: Measurements are conducted in On Field.
 The best loop, in this case, is the average of all the loops, determined through the creation of the <code>MeanLoop</code> object.